codinuum/cca/README.md

 > Engineering, 2008, pp. 279-288, DOI: 10.1109/WCRE.2008.44.

 It compares ASTs node by node, while popular `diff` tool compares any (text) files line by line.
-The algorithm is based on an algorithm for computing minimum *tree edit distance (TED)* between two ordered labeled trees.
-The tree edit distance between two trees is considered as the weighted number of edit operations to transform one tree to another.
+The algorithm is based on an algorithm for computing *tree edit distance (TED)* between two ordered labeled trees.
+The tree edit distance between two trees is considered as the minimum (weighted) number of edit operations to transform one tree to another.
-Unfortunately, applying minimum TED algorithms directly to wild ASTs is not feasible in general, because the computational complexity of them is essentially quadratic.
+Unfortunately, applying TED algorithms directly to wild ASTs is not feasible in general, because [the computational complexity of them is essentially, at best, quadratic with respect to the number of AST nodes](https://www.sciencedirect.com/science/article/pii/S0304397505000174).
-Therefore Diff/TS makes moderate use of a TED algorithm in a divide-and-conquer manner backed by heuristics to approximate the minimum tree edit distance.
+Therefore Diff/TS makes moderate use of a TED algorithm in a divide-and-conquer manner backed by elaborated heuristics to approximate tree edit distances.
 Nevertheless, Diff/AST still requires much time for non-trivial huge inputs.
 So it always caches the results.

 ## Quick start